 Race, ethnicity and racism; black/postcolonial radical intellectualism; sport in relation to race and racism and culture and aesthetics.

-I am an editorial board member of new formations and Ethnic and Racial Studies journals
+Brett is an editorial board member of new formations and Ethnic and Racial Studies journals.

 Rethinking Race, Politics and Poetics: C. L. R. James's Critique of Modernity